ChijiokeOkorji/checkout-v4-guide/README.md

 Follow these four steps to interact with the service endpoints:

 ### 1. Generate an OAuth 2.0 Access Token (Public endpoint)
 This allows you to fetch an access token to authorize subsequent API requests.
 If you already have [developer credentials](https://developer.flutterwave.com/v4/docs/authentication), you can generate your own access tokens.
-This is just for illustration, and in production environments, this endpoint would not exist.
+This is just to allow quick flow demonstration, and in production environments, this endpoint would not exist.
 ```
 curl --location 'https://flw-checkout.vercel.app/api/v1/access-token'
 ```